-- permission is granted by the Residential Manager - application for leave is received via Reach Boarding by 8.00pm on the Wednesday preceding the weekend - they do not have a rostered farm duty see note - Friday leave commences at 3pm d) Short Leave e) Term Holidays
+- permission is granted by the Residential Manager - application for leave is received via Reach Boarding by 8:00pm on the Wednesday preceding the weekend - they do not have a rostered farm duty (see note) - Friday leave commences at 3:00pm d) Day Leave

 PLEASE NOTE: Farm weekend duty is a core component of each student's study.
-Parents are requested to ensure that their son / daughter is available as per the roster.
+Parents are requested to ensure that their child is available as per the roster.
 Failure to comply with this will incur detrimental results which may impact upon final farm grades.
 Leave will not be granted unless it is for exceptional circumstances.

-Students may take short leave for such things as day excursions with family, sporting activities or other social outings.
-Students intending to travel via non-college transport to sporting events/fixtures must supply prior written permission from parents.
-Short leave is granted for no longer than two meal times (usually lunch and tea).
-Return time should be negotiated with the Residential Manager.
+Students may take day leave for such things as day excursions with family, sporting activities or medical appointments.
+Students intending to travel via non-College transport to sporting events/fixtures, must supply prior written permission from parents (via REACH).
+No leave will be granted to go to Cunderdin township for any reason, or to go shopping for parts or forgotten items.
+This can be completed on weekends while on leave.